 We’re changing our Letter of Interest (LOI) process for grant-seekers this year, as Cal Wellness embarks on a strategic planning journey to shape the future of our work.
-Instead of accepting LOIs year-round, we’re moving to specific submission windows that will be open now through April 30, and July 1-31.
+Instead of accepting LOIs year-round, we’re moving to specific submission windows: the next will be July 1-31.
 We’ll provide an update later this year on LOI submissions for the rest of 2025.
 Learn more here.

 Apply for a Grant